The Fed’s ‘dangerous’ path toward debt monetization

 The only thing unusual about Powell is the lengths to which he has gone to enable an unprecedented expansion of government debt.
 Over the past 18 months, the Fed has purchased 57% of all new Treasury issuance.

-Fed policymakers are taking the U.S. down a dangerous road toward total debt monetization – essentially supplanting the bond market to Fed Chairman Jerome Powell has enabled extraordinary U.S. debt expansion. finance government spending directly with currency created out of nothing.
+Fed policymakers are taking the U.S. down a dangerous road toward total debt monetization – essentially supplanting the bond market to finance government spending directly with currency created out of nothing.

 The biggest risk of such a policy is an untamable rise in inflation as Uncle Sam’s need for cash grows faster than the economy’s ability to generate it.